Information on immune system boosters, weak immune systems, infections and illnesses.

 - Keep your kitchen clean and wash dishes in hot soapy water to kill germs

 - Practice safe sex

-Look after your emotional health, find ways to reduce your stress levels, and learn how to relax!
-Ongoing stress places an incredible strain on the immune system, and this makes you more susceptible to illnesses going around.
-Anxiety and depression have similarly bad effects on the immune system, and every effort should be made to resolve emotional issues before they affect your health.
+Ongoing stress places an incredible strain on the immune system and makes you more susceptible to illnesses going around.
+Make it a priority to look after your emotional health.
+Find ways to reduce your stress levels, and find relaxation techniques you enjoy.
+Anxiety and depression have similarly bad effects on the immune system.
+Try to resolve emotional issues before they affect your health.
 Laughter is a great way to boost the immune system, as is meditation, yoga, and other stress- relieving exercises.

-Look at your family and personal medical history to give you an idea of your body’s potential weaknesses and take necessary measures to prevent future illness.
-Keep your medical and dental checks regular, and take an active role in maintaining your health!
+Review your medical history and family history to give you an idea of your body’s potential weaknesses.
+Then take necessary measures to prevent future illness.
+Regularly scheduled medical and dental checks, and take an active role in maintaining your health.

 While no supplement can perfect immune system function by itself, supplements can play a role in your overall immune support strategy.
 For example, ImmunityPlus™ for Vitality & Health is a natural herbal supplement for a healthy immune system and routine cellular health.